andersonproescholdbell/andersonproescholdbell.github.io/README.md

-# andersonp196.github.io
+# andersonproescholdbell.github.io

-This is a simple reorganization of my projects that are hosted
+This contains a few of my javascript projects that don't require a server.